-Continue reading “One day in Washington D.C. – Frugal and Awesome”
+Continue reading “One Day in Washington D.C. – Frugal and Awesome”

 One thing I did not cover yet on this blog is how do we get around.
 You may be surprised to hear that we mostly use a car.
 If you follow several personal finance blogs, you may have heard that cars are almost evil.
-Most people will actually advocate you to ride a bike or take public transportation.
+Most people will recommend you ride a bike or take public transportation.

-However, I do not think cars are evil.
+However, I think that cars are not evil for your finances.
 I do not really like driving, but I like the freedom that a car gives me.
 Moreover, where I live, it is almost mandatory to own a car.
-We use it to get around almost everywhere.
+We use it to get around nearly everywhere.

-In this post, we are going to see how we get around with our car and how we are traveling abroad.
-I am also going to detail the cost related to my car.
-I am not going to advocate you to have a car.
+In this post, we are going to see how we get around our car and how we are traveling abroad.
+I am also going to detail the cost related to my vehicle.
+I am not going to recommend having a car for everybody.
 The choice is for everyone to do.
-I can totally understand people who do not want to drive.
-If you live in a city, for example, it is not as useful.
-But cars are not evil!
-You can become financially independent with a car ;)
+But there are ways to be frugal with a car.

-Before Mrs The Poor Swiss could join me in Switzerland, we had to go through the procedure to get her a visa.
+Before Mrs. The Poor Swiss could join me in Switzerland, we had to go through the procedure to get her a visa.
 Since we knew that we wanted to get married in Switzerland, we used a visa for marriage.
-This kind of visa allowed her to come to Switzerland and to get married to me :)
+This kind of visa allowed her to come to Switzerland and to get married to me!

 The steps are not really intuitive and take a lot of time (and money).
 For us, it was a bit overwhelming.
 In this post, we are going to cover all the steps that we had to do.
-From the application in China to the reception of the residency permit in Switzerland.
+From the application in China to the reception of the residence permit in Switzerland.
 This should help any Chinese that wants to get married in Switzerland to get a Visa for this!

 Before you do any procedure, there is one thing you need to decide together.
 The wife can take the name of the husband after the marriage.
 This is optional.
-This can surprising since people don’t change name after marriage in China.
+This can surprising since people do not change their name after marriage in China.
 Even if the wife is from China, she can decide to change her name after the marriage.
 However, her name in China will not change.
-And you’ll also need to decide which name will the children take.
+And you will also need to decide which name will the children take.
 In our case, Mrs. The Poor Swiss decided to take my name after the marriage and our future children will take the same name as well.
 This is an important decision of course for the couple.

-Continue reading “How to get Swiss Marriage Visa for a Chinese”
+Continue reading “How to Get Swiss Marriage Visa for a Chinese”